 Counselling, Psychotherapy, Embodied Movement Psychotherapy and Supervision

-in North London, Islington and Online
+in North London and Online

 English & Greek speaking

-My clients can choose whether to work verbally, or using movement, or with a combination.
+Therapy participants can choose whether to work verbally, or using movement, or with a combination.

 These are some of the reasons why you might consider embarking on a therapy journey: